Does Wearing A Brace Help Prevent Injury

 In 2014, in what came to a surprise to many in the American football world, a requirement from on high came down that the offensive and defensive linemen of the Dallas Cowboys football team were all going to have to wear knee braces.
 In hopes of preventing future injury, the football players (some begrudgingly) strapped on the knee braces at an early season practice and the rest is history.
 Other teams, including the New England Patriots, have followed suit, with even more widespread use amongst college divisions

-From foot and ankle braces, to knee, back, wrist, and hand braces, the options of physical aids for our bodies is seemingly endless.
+From foot and ankle braces, to knee, back, wrist, and hand braces, the options of physical aids for our bodies are seemingly endless.
 What is it exactly that braces do?
 Depending on the type, i.e. a flexible sleeve brace for your knee versus a hard spica splint for your thumb, braces serve a handful of purposes:

 Braces are widely used post-injury to aid recovery and provide pain relief.
 Take long time surveyor, Jerry Winfield, for example.
 He spent decades manipulating surveying instruments, like a level gun, with his wrist and fingers, and upon retirement found himself experiencing a nagging pain in his palm and fingers.
 What was happening?
 His doctor told him carpal tunnel syndrome was causing inflammation that put pressure on the median nerve running from his arm to his hand, leading to pain, which Jerry shared even woke him up in the night.
 The solution?
 A hand brace that immobilized the hand and prevented movement and pressure while he slept.
 Relief was swift and significant.